soggybag/Front-end-Web-Class-2/README.md

 ### 8 - Use selectors effectively

 There are many many selectors.
-You don’t need them all.
-Don’t feel you have use them all at the beginning.
+Don’t feel you have use them all.
 Here are the most common selectors that you will use often:

 - Tag selector
 - Class selector
 - Descendant selector
 - Child selector

+There are many pseudo selectors that are useful for special occasions.
+For now it's probably best to familiarize yourself
+with:

+- :link
+- :visited
+- :hover
+- :active

 ### 9 - Style your work